Tuimalealiʻifano Vaʻaletoʻa Sualauvi II: Early career

+Political career

-2001 general election
+2001 parliamentary bid

 During the 2001 general election, Tuimalealiʻifano ran for the legislative assembly contesting the constituency of Falelatai and Samatau as an independent candidate.
 His opponent was the incumbent representative Misa Telefoni Retzlaff of the Human Rights Protection Party.
 As a Tama-a-Aiga (lit. sons of the families) and holder of one of the four paramount Matai titles in Samoa, Tuimalealiʻifano filed his candidacy to restore prominence to his family title, which, according to him, went unrecognised in the public arena.
 He also pointed out that current and past holders of the other three paramount Tama-a-Aiga had various monuments honouring them, which was not the case for his title.
 Once Tuimalealiʻifano launched his candidacy, he sought the endorsement of the Falelatai village council; however, they instead backed Misa.
-The reason why they refused to support Tuimalealiʻifano was that they could not bare to see a Tama-a-Aiga be involved in a political conflict where they would face ridicule, damaging the title.
+The reason why they refused to support Tuimalealiʻifano was that they could not bear to see a Tama-a-Aiga be involved in a political conflict where they would face ridicule, damaging the title.
 The council also mentioned that should Tuimalealiʻifano be victorious, his role in parliament as an independent would most likely be minor.
-They instead attempted to convince Tuimalealiʻifano to remain a member of the council of deputies and explained to him that he was likely to become the next head of state.
+They instead attempted to convince Tuimalealiʻifano to remain a member of the Council of Deputies and explained to him that he was likely to become the next head of state.
 Tuimalealiʻifano refused to withdraw, to which the council responded, "then do as you please".
 He then continued to argue against the council's decision and brought up delicate issues which inflamed tensions between himself and the council.
 Tuimalealiʻifano was ultimately defeated in a landslide by Misa, earning 38% of the vote to his opponent's 61%.

 Tuimalealiʻifano's parliamentary bid left him in over WS$200,000 in debt.
 Increased tensions during the campaign led the village council to banish Tuimalealiʻifano from Falelatai several weeks after the election.
 Some individuals who voted for Tuimalealiʻifano were also banished.